-Old Chapel Farm is in a secluded valley 1000 feet above sea level in central Wales.
+Old Chapel Farm is in a secluded valley 1,000 feet above sea level in mid Wales.
 We are a working organic farm growing nearly all our own food and living off the land as much as possible.

-Or have a candlelit dinner on Merlin's converted bus, equipped with gas cooker and Rayburn.
+Why not have a candlelit dinner on Merlin's converted bus, equipped with gas cooker and Rayburn?
 The Rayburn can be used for cooking or heating water for the shower on days when there is not enough sun to provide hot water.
-There is a fully kitted out kitchen, wooden tables and chairs inside.
-On the end of the bus are a compost loo and solar shower and a small washroom.
-(There are flush loos in the farm complex for those who don't like the idea of compost ones!)
+There is a fully kitted-out kitchen, wooden tables and chairs inside.
+At the end of the bus is a compost loo, solar shower and a small washroom.
+There are flushing toilets in the farm complex for those who don't like the idea of compost ones!

 On our farm we have Jersey cows, Soay, Mouflon and Jacob sheep, a variety of poultry, extensive vegetable gardens, woodlands and alternative energy supplies.